collocations.org

 I must admit that the results were disappointing.

-refuse to | be honest enough to, be prepared to, be the first to, be willing to, dare (to), have the courage to
+be honest enough to, be prepared to, be the first to, be willing to, dare (to), have the courage to

-He was honest enough to admit his mistake. | She would be the first to admit that she is very difficult to work with. | She dared not admit her fear.
+She would be the first to admit that she is very difficult to work with.

 be ashamed to, be embarrassed to, be loath to, be reluctant to, be unwilling to, hate to, not care to

-I hate to admit it, but I think he is right. | He had caused her more pain than she cared to admit.
+I hate to admit it, but I think he is right.

-I hate to admit it, but I think he is right. | He had caused her more pain than she cared to admit.
+He had caused her more pain than she cared to admit.

 to

-He admitted to feeling a bit tired.
+He admitted to feeling a little tired.

 PHRASES

-I don''t mind admitting
+I don't mind admitting

-I was scared and I don''t mind admitting it.
+I was scared and I don't mind admitting it.